blockchain/My-Wallet-V3-Frontend/README.md

 Curently the app is configured to be deployed on a Blockchain staging server:

 https://dev.blockchain.info/ (password protected)

+First create a minified javascript file for the MyWallet submodule:

+    cd assets/js/my-wallet
+    grunt dist

+If you get 403 error from Github (because you exceeded their rate limit), try:

+    GITHUB_USER=...
+GITHUB_PASSWORD=... grunt dist

+Return to the root of the frontend project:

+    cd ../../..

 Create a static HTML/JS/CSS distribution package in `dist`: